 Playstation Vita: I got mine online from an eBay seller in Japan at https://ebay.us/aUGpF2

 The official Sony Vita memory card, see if you can find a cheap one on Ebay here.
 Those with a PS Vita Slim won’t need a memory card.

 3.67 Official Firmware: MediaFire Link

 Make sure you Enable Unsafe Homebrew in HENkaku Settings.

-- Download Modoru and the firmware of your choosing.
+- Download Modoru 2.0 or higher and the firmware of your choosing.

 - Back on your Vita, launch Vitashell, press Start and change “SELECT button” to USB.

 - Press O to cancel main settings and then press select to connect your Vita to your PC.